Fourth Chrono Gate in Chrono Odyssey

 The fourth (and currently final) Chrono Gate Boss within Chrono Odyssey is known as "Arsenalith".
 Although this is the fourth Chrono Gate Boss, many actually consider the battle itself to be an easier, more straight-forward fight than defeating Primeval Capra (the third Chrono Gate Boss).

-This guide will share everything you need to know in order to defeat Arsenalith, including a deep-dive in level and gear recommendations, suggested consumables, battle mechanics and phases, and tips and tricks to succeed in this battle.
+This guide will share everything you need to know in order to defeat Arsenalith, including a deep-dive in level and gear recommendations, suggested consumables, battle mechanics and phases, as well as tips and tricks to succeed in this battle.

 Level and Gear Recommendations

-Before challenging Arsenalith, it is recommended to be at least level 15, and to have a full set of level 15 gear.
-Although this is not a requirement, it will make the battle much, much easier and greatly increase your chance of successfully defeating Arsenalith.
+Before challenging Arsenalith, we recommended you reach at least level 15 and have a full set of level 15 gear.
+Although this is not a requirement, it will make the battle much easier.
+It will also greatly increase your chance of successfully defeating Arsenalith.

-For optimal gearing, it’s highly recommended to transfer the trial-specific perks from the level 5 gear (available from NPC Zakal outside the Trial of the Tilted Walls) onto level 15 gear.
+For optimal gearing, it is highly recommended to transfer the trial-specific perks from the level 5 gear onto level 15 gear.
+You can obtain the gear from NPC Zakal outside the Trial of the Tilted Walls.

 These perks will greatly increase the damage output and survivability of your character, and includes the following:

-• Trial's Retaliation (Chest Perk): Summons thorns that reflect 100% of damage received (up to 74% of the enemy's attack. for 5 seconds (cooldown: 27 seconds).
+- Trial's Retaliation (Chest Perk): For 5 seconds, summons thorns that reflect 100% of damage received, up to 74% of the enemy's attack.
+(Cooldown: 27 seconds)

 To learn more about how to obtain these perks and transfer them on your gear, watch the video below.